Gromov-Witten invariants of $\mathrm{Sym}^d\mathbb{P}^r$: The virtual normal bundle and virtual fundamental class of M Gamma

-Because normalization does not commute with base change, \eqref{eq:NormalizationSequence} only computes fibers of $R^i\pi_*(\mathcal{C},f^*T\Sym^d\P^r)$.
-However, normalization of steady nodes does commute with base change on $\Mbar^{\rig}_{\tilde\Gamma}$, by the canonical identification of nodes above.
+Note that normalization does not commute with base change, so \eqref{eq:NormalizationSequence} cannot naively be applied to commute $R^i\pi_*(\mathcal{C},f^*T\Sym^d\P^r)$.
+However, normalization of steady nodes does commute with base change on $\Mbar^{\rig}_{\Gamma}$, due to the canonical identification of nodes above.
 Thus we have the sequence